Low & Moderate Income Census Tract Data Analytics

 ... open the file named c:\tractslmi\tractslmi1.gis

 4. Done.
-The map view shown above should appear.
+The map view shown appears as shown below.

 Low, Moderate, Middle, Upper Income Classification by Census Tract [goto top]